 How to Connect the Electrical Circuit Wiring for a Furnace

 Application: Wiring an Electric Furnace.

 Skill Level: Intermediate to Advanced.
-This electrical project is best performed by a Licensed Electrician, or by a Licensed HVAC Furnace Contractor.
+This electrical project is best performed by a Licensed Electrician, or by a Licensed HVAC Furnace Technician or Contractor.

 Tools Required: Basic Electricians Pouch Hand Tools, electric drill, auger bits and extension cord.

 Estimated Time: Depends on personal level experience, ability to work with tools and install electrical circuit wiring.

 Notice: Installing additional furnace wiring should be done according to local and national electrical codes, with a permit, and be inspected.

 Wiring Connections for 220 Volt Electric Heater

 - When wiring a furnace you need to check the wiring instructions for the units and the incoming circuits.